temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [client](#options-set-for-client).

-### temporal task-queue describe: Provides information for Workers that have recently polled on this Task Queue.
+### temporal task-queue describe: Show Workers that have recently polled on a Task Queue

 The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).